SUE2023/alx-system_engineering-devops/0x0C-web_server/QuesAnsREADME.md

 2. Setup a domain name
 mandatory
 Score: 0.0% (Checks completed: 0.0%)
-.TECH Domains is one of the top domain providers.
+.TECH Domains: https://get.tech/  is one of the top domain providers.
 They are known for the stability and quality of their DNS hosting solution.
 We partnered with .TECH Domains so that you can learn about DNS.

 YOU can have a free .tech domain for 1 year by following these steps: